hellmarbecker/blog/_drafts/processing-flight-radar-ads-b-data-with-decodable-and-imply.markdown

 - _Connections_ are the interface to external data sources and sinks, such as streaming platforms or databases.
 They connect to streams.
 - _Pipelines_ are processing blocks: their inputs and outputs are streams.
 A pipeline has a piece of SQL that defines the processing.
 - _Streams_ connect pipelines to connections or to other pipelines.
+A stream has a schema defining the fields and their types.

 If you build a processing pipeline using these blocks, Decodable compiles them into Flink code behind the scenes.